 The message you send out when you apologize is that you care for the other person and don’t want there to be any hard feelings between the two of you.

-It is so important for family to remember that they need each other.
+It’s so important for family members to remember they need each other.

 Also, holding grudges does nothing more than cause more damage.
 It’s important to learn to forgive and ask for forgiveness to strengthen family relationships.